jfo/blog/source/posts/sild-were-gonna-make-it-after-all.md

 @<     refers to the target name.
 ```

-The `OBJDIR` itself needs to know how to create itself, here that is as simple
+The `OBJDIR` target needs to know how to create itself, here that is as simple
 as a `mkdir`:

 ```make